robocorp/docmaker/README.md

 * `include`: Optional.
 List of Python modules to parse from ``source-path``.
 If not included, all modules will be parsed for documentation.
 These can be provided using Python dot-notation or as paths to the individual source files.
+They must be relative to ``source-path``.
 * `exclude`: Optional.
 List of Python modules to be excluded from parsing.
 These can be provided using Python dot-notation or as paths to the individual source files.
+They must be relative to ``source-path``.
 * `project-title`: If provided, the documentation will use this string as it's main title, otherwise it will Titleize the name of the source path's root folder.